Juslima/pandas-challenge/README.md

 The school summary provides a detailed analysis of key metrics for each school, including the school type, total number of students, total school budget, per student budget, average math and reading scores, and the percentages of students passing math, reading, and overall.

-Summary of Analysis:

-The following analysis is based on the data for each school:

-- School Type: The school summary categorizes each school based on its type, such as "Charter" or "District."
-- Total Students: The total number of students in each school is provided, representing the overall student population of the school.
-- Total School Budget: The total budget allocated to each school is displayed.
-- Per Student Budget: The budget per student is calculated by dividing the total school budget by the total number of students in the school.
-- Average Math Score: The average math score of students in each school is calculated.
-- Average Reading Score: The average reading score of students in each school is calculated.
-- Percentage Passing Math: The percentage of students in each school who achieved a math score of 70 or higher is calculated.
-- Percentage Passing Reading: The percentage of students in each school who achieved a reading score of 70 or higher is calculated.
-- Percentage Overall Passing: The percentage of students in each school who passed both math and reading with scores of 70 or higher is calculated.

 Conclusions:

 1. School Performance: By examining the average math and reading scores, as well as the passing rates, we can identify schools that are performing well in terms of academic achievement.
 Schools with higher average scores and passing rates indicate a higher level of student proficiency and success in both math and reading.